Overview of licensing types

 Below are examples of the types of cannabis licenses that should be made available, their function in the market, and an overview of their economic impact.

-Retailer/Dispensary are the consumer-facing businesses of the industry that sell cannabis and cannabis products directly to consumers.
-The extent that retailers are free to conduct delivery, run promotions, and advertise their products is subject to the individual state and local laws for which the business resides in.
+Cannabis retailers—often referred to as “dispensaries”—are the consumer-facing businesses of the industry that sell cannabis and cannabis products directly to consumers.
+The extent that retailers are free to deliver, run promotions, and advertise their products is subject to the state and local laws in which the operator is located.

-Retail Non-Storefront/Delivery provides for operators to sell cannabis and cannabis products to consumers via delivery, without a consumer-facing retail store.
-Non-storefront delivery licensees are subjected to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.
+A retail non-storefront license allows for operators to sell cannabis and cannabis products to consumers via delivery.
+Non-storefront licensees are subject to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.
+Non-storefront retailers operate out of a warehouse or depot-like headquarters, out of which all inventory and delivery vehicles move.

 Cultivation authorizes a licensee to grow cannabis for commercial purposes.
 Cultivators engage in the growing, trimming, drying, and curing of the cannabis plant.
 Cannabis can be grown indoors, outdoors, or in a greenhouse, with indoor cultivation being the most common.
 Some states break down their cultivation licenses by size (specialty, small, medium, large) and type (indoor, outdoor, mixed-light etc.), whereas some states have one all-encompassing cultivation license.
 Offering a wide range of cultivation licenses promotes a diverse community of cultivators and helps ensure that growers have legitimate access to the legal market.